Kotlin/kotlinx.coroutines/coroutines-guide.md

 fun main(args: Array<String>) = runBlocking<Unit> {
     massiveRun(CommonPool) { // run each coroutine in CommonPool
-        run(counterContext) { // but confine each increment to the single-threaded context counter++
+        withContext(counterContext) { // but confine each increment to the single-threaded context counter++
         }
     }